smatechnologies/ibm-i-agent-docs/docs/commands-utilities/communicate-opcon.md

-In the command syntax examples above, notice that the default value for the JOB(\*) parameter is an asterisk, which represents that the current job\'s IBM i Job ID should be used.
+In the command syntax examples above, notice that the default value for the JOB(\*) parameter is an asterisk, which represents that the current job's IBM i Job ID should be used.
 This imitates the behavior of older versions of the SMAJOBMSG command as it worked before the JOB keyword was added.